siom79/jdrivesync/README.md

 #jdrivesync#

-jdrivesync is a simple command line tool that synchronizes a local file system structure to your Google Drive:
+jdrivesync is a simple command line tool that synchronizes a local file system structure to your Google Drive (and back):

-    java -jar jdrivesync-0.0.2-SNAPSHOT-jar-with-dependencies.jar -l "/home/siom79"
+    java -jar jdrivesync-0.2.1-jar-with-dependencies.jar -l "/home/siom79"

 ##Motivation##
 Having a backup of your documents and pictures at some remote site is valuable.
 Google Drive